-You see, people have long hated speaking voice-jail because they know darn well they will be banished to digital purgatory, never to have a return to their calls again.
-He who didn't read my first historic (gimme' some profs) article has become fed-up and won't leave a message, either calling back when he can bug you in person or giving up entirely.
+People have long hated leaving voice mail messages because they know darn well they will be banished to digital purgatory, never to have a return to their calls again.
+Instead, they either call back when they can bug you in person or give up entirely.
 But this isn't what you want, is it?
-You're an expert communicator, not a call screener who hides behind voice-veil.
-You want the caller to leave a message that gets down to business quickly and makes responding easier than a closest to the pin contest against Tiger Woods.
+You're an expert communicator, not a call screener who hides behind voice-mail.
+You want the caller to leave a message that gets down to business quickly and makes responding easy.

 How do you get it done?
 Well, there are a ton of tips I can recite to you about just setting up the system itself, but let's narrow our focus to just your outgoing message.

 Do this stuff and more people will leave more relevant, easier to understand messages for you that remove the dread of responding.

 1. Brevity is the Soul of a Good Message.
 When you leave your outgoing message, do you often find that recording time expires before you're finished, so you have to re-try?
 That is God's way of telling you that you talk too much.
 Get to your point quickly about who you are and how you would like the caller to best get a hold of you.
 An excellent idea is to provide an early means for the person to bypass the entire greeting and go right to the "speak after the beep" phase.
 That helps the caller abbreviate her time even if you are long winded in your message.
 Just a quick burr in my saddle: they have not reached the desk of your name.
 The desk doesn't have a personality and take messages.
 They have reached your voicemail system and need to be made to feel that this is the same as reaching you, at least as effective.